Adults age range 40s to 60s

 Sunday School Class Suggestions:

 PERENNIAL: RECURRING THEMES AND TIMELESS CHARACTERS.
-[Began Jan.
-8, 2017].
-This brand-new class uses a rotation of teachers to present a two-year cycle of lessons that repeat continuously.
+This class uses a rotation of teachers to present a two-year cycle of lessons that repeat continuously.
 The uniquely Wilshire curriculum focuses on the great themes and characters of the Bible.
 Each week’s lesson explores a character study (like Abraham, for example) or a grand theme (like grace, for example) as it plays out through the Bible.
 Shawn and Alison Ashmore are directors of the class.
-Meets in Room 3206.
+Meets in Room 3208 (new room).

 FOUNDATIONS OF FAITH.
 This intergenerational class gives an overview of the Bible, book by book, over a two-year cycle.
 Learners are invited to drop in for a short time or stay for a long time.
 Learn how the Bible’s stories fit into the larger framework and become more familiar with the stories themselves.
 Dennis and Laura Smith direct the class, which is taught by a rotation of teachers.
 In April 2017, the class began a study on the Book of Acts.
 Meets in Room 3202 (new room).

 DISCOVERY.
 Taught by Associate Pastor Mark Wingfield, Discovery Class is an easy entry point for anyone new to Wilshire or new to adult Sunday School.
 Lessons focus on books of the Bible or biblical topics of interest.
 This is an intentionally intergenerational class, with members from their 20s to 90s.
 This class is also available online via livestream.
 Meets in the Parlor.

 WOMEN'S BIBLE.
 This is a class for women, whether they are married or single, who want to study the Bible as it applies to everyday life and establish relationships to support each other in following Christ.
 Taught by Linda Garner.
 Meets in Room 3104.